Qatar's 'illegals' scramble to leave under amnesty | theSundaily

 The former housemaid is one of 9,000 undocumented residents expected to leave Qatar before Dec 1 after Doha introduced a three-month amnesty for those living in the country illegally to leave without "legal consequences".

-Kalawani ran away after her employer refused to pay her monthly wage of 1,000 Qatari riyals (US$275, RM1,229), a common problem.
+Kalawani ran away after her employer refused to pay her monthly wage of 1,000 Qatari riyals (RM1,228), a common problem.

 "I didn't get any salary from my sponsor," she says while waiting for her papers to be approved.